Shalwaban/bgp_hijack_lab/README.md

 ## Running the lab

-To start the lab simply use docker-compose in the directory with docker-compose.yml:
+To start the lab simply bring docker-compose up in the directory with docker-compose.yml:

 ```
 docker-compose up -d